-Anxiety defined as "a subjective feeling of tension, apprehension, nervousness, and worry accompanied by physiological arousal" can lead to compromised activity and quality of life Thus anxiety should be treated pharmacologically as well as by non-pharmacological means, including changes in lifestyle.30 to Quranic recitation on anxiety.
-The conditions it was observed in, include, before cardiac catheterization19, hemodialysis6, primipara15, pregnancy17, before general surgeries18, in prisoners21, myocardial infarction14, women waiting for Caesarean section20, and in ICU patients.30
+Anxiety defined as "a subjective feeling of tension, apprehension, nervousness, and worry accompanied by physiological arousal" can lead to compromised activity and quality of life Thus anxiety should be treated pharmacologically as well as by non-pharmacological means, including changes in lifestyle.

 Listening to Quranic recitation reduces the anxiety that may accompany various diseases.
 The relaxation may be due to a feeling of spiritual connection as well as the melodious sound of the Quran.
-There are several studies conducted to observe the effect of listening
+There are several studies conducted to observe the effect of listening to Quranic recitation on anxiety.
+The conditions it was observed in, include, before cardiac catheterization, hemodialysis, primipara, pregnancy, before general surgeries, in prisoners, myocardial infarction, women waiting for Caesarean section, and in ICU patients.

-The instruments used for reporting anxiety included, the Hospital Anxiety and Depression Scale (HADS), Hamilton Anxiety Rating Scale (HARS), Spielberger State-Trait Anxiety Inventory (STAI), and Marten's competitive anxiety questionnaires (MCAQ).^{6,14,15,17,18,19,20,21}
+The instruments used for reporting anxiety included, the Hospital Anxiety and Depression Scale (HADS), Hamilton Anxiety Rating Scale (HARS), Spielberger State-Trait Anxiety Inventory (STAI), and Marten's competitive anxiety questionnaires (MCAQ).6,14,15,17,18,19,20,21